 It’s important to remember that you need a balance of all food groups, including lean proteins, whole grains, nuts, healthy fats and dairy, so don’t forget to include these items into your weekly dietary plan as well.
 Then try the following tricks to sneak in a few more servings of fruits and vegetables.

 1. Toss Some Berries on It

 Strawberries, blueberries, blackberries and raspberries go with just about anything.
 Whenever you’re about to eat something, ask yourself if a few berries would make it better.
 They work particularly well on oatmeal and other types of cereal, yogurt, pancakes and green salads.

 2. Swap Your Soda for Juice

 Instead of reaching for a cola, ask for a small glass of 100-percent fruit or vegetable juice instead.
-There are so many options to choose from—apple, orange, tomato, cranberry, mixed vegetable, and more—that you can still indulge your taste buds while consuming a much more nutritious option.
-Just be careful to limit it to one-to-two small glasses a day, as juice is high in calories and often in sugar, as well.
+There are so many options to choose from — apple, orange, tomato, cranberry, mixed vegetable and more — that you can still indulge your taste buds while consuming a much more nutritious option.
+Be careful to limit it to one or two small glasses a day as juice is high in calories and often in sugar as well.

 3. Use the Versatile Banana

 Bananas are like berries — they’re good on a lot of things.
 Plus, they’re handy — you can take one on the go in the morning or store it for your lunch or an afternoon snack.
 If you’ve got more time, slice it up on a piece of whole-grain toast with peanut butter, on top of your bagel or inside your pancakes.
 Bananas also make great additions to your smoothies.

 4. Dress Up Your Sandwiches